 What lessons did the FIFA Women's World Cup teach Latin America?

-Sherlock Communications > Latest Posts > Heroes in LATAM > What lessons did the FIFA Women’s World Cup teach Latin America?
+Sherlock Communications > Latest Posts > Communication in Latin America > What lessons did the FIFA Women’s World Cup teach Latin America?

 The FIFA Women’s World Cup brought both prominence and evidence to a sport that is still subsidized and underestimated: women’s football.
 Despite its growing popularity, the category still faces significant challenges based around the inequality of opportunities and deep-rooted prejudice in society.